EdenWise/hjcrc/HJCSIC.md

 ![alt text](images/01_ages-of-civilization_eden.svg)
 When human beings reached the top of the food chain civilization began to be dominated by the male disposition.
 Some males became self-first/narcissistic because the checks on balance were disappearing.
-For personal safety the ancestors of the Hebrews decided to underwrite these men.
+For personal safety the ancestors of the Hebrews decided to **underwrite** these men.
 They kept this knowledge largely silent... even from the narcissistic men.
 The narcissists became spoiled and immobile in their thinking.
-Dominions were created.
+They created dominions.
 The narcissist's selfishness spread to many people.
-They got good profit from it.
+The people got good profit from it.
 Some people intuited the underwriting and underwrote others to try and get inclusion.
 *This started the political left.*
 Inclusion became more necessary to survive.
-The selfish people rewarding the more fortunate people created numerous disadvantaged people.
+The underwriting of the more fortunate people created numerous disadvantaged people.
-Over time, the least fortunate became severely disadvantaged and struggled for their lives.
+Over time the less fortunate became more disadvantaged and struggled for their lives.
 One particular misfortunate became so disadvantaged a female was forced to react.
 She was a family member.
 She also had profited from the selfishness and had gotten inclusion.